 Guide to single sign-on with Slack

-If single sign-on is enabled for your team, you can configure things like username, email address, and user permission settings.
+If single sign-on is enabled for your workspace, you can configure things like display name, email address, and user permission settings.

-To make changes to your team’s authentication settings:
+To make changes to your workspace's authentication settings:

-- Click your team name to open the Team Menu.
+- Click your workspace name in the top left to open the menu.

-- Select Team Settings.
-This will open your team site.
+- Select Workspace Settings.
+This will open your workspace site.

 - Click the Authentication tab, and press the green Change Settings button.